 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

+II.
+DISCLOSURE OF DIRECTORY INFORMATION

-At the beginning of each year, Los Angeles Leadership Primary Academy shall provide parents and eligible students with a notice containing the following information: 1) The type of personally identifiable information it designates as directory information; 2) The parent’s or eligible student’s right to request that LALPA not release “directory information” without obtaining prior written consent from parent or eligible student; and 3) The period of time within which a parent or eligible student may notify LALPA in writing of the categories of “directory information” that it may not disclose without the parent or eligible student’s prior written consent.
+At the beginning of each school year, Los Angeles Leadership Primary Academy shall provide parents and eligible students with a notice containing the following information: 1) The type of personally identifiable information it designates as directory information; 2) The parent’s or eligible student’s right to require that LALPA not release “directory information” without obtaining prior written consent from the parent or eligible student; and 3) The period of time within which a parent or eligible student must notify LALPA in writing of the categories of “directory information” that it may not disclose without the parent’s or eligible student’s prior written consent.
+LALPA will continue to honor a valid request to opt out of the disclosure of a former student’s directory information made while the former student was in attendance unless the student rescinds the opt out request.

+III.
+ANNUAL NOTIFICATION TO PARENTS AND ELIGIBLE STUDENTS

-At the beginning of each school year, in addition to the notice required for directory information, Los Angeles Leadership Primary Academy shall provide parents and eligible students with a notice of their rights under the FERPA.
+At the beginning of each school year, in addition to the notice required for directory information, Los Angeles Leadership Primary Academy shall provide eligible students currently in attendance and parents of students currently in attendance with a notice of their rights under the FERPA.
 The notice shall inform the parents and eligible students that they have the right to:

 1. Inspect and review the student’s education records;